-I will make a solid sub bass sound from a sinus waveform, accompanied with a touch of distortion, and last but not the least, I will also play a melody from it.
+I will make a solid sub bass sound from a sinus waveform, accompanied by a touch of distortion, and last but not the least, I will also play a melody from it.

 After making sure it is in mono, let’s add some sidechain compression.
 By doing this, the kick will stand out in comparison to the sub bass line.

 ~ Kick drum and Sub Bass with a side chain effect